You can run Claude Code on your phone right now, iPhone or Android. The

 with Claude Code pre-installed, no SSH tunnel to maintain, no laptop that needs

-Why Claude Code works on a phone
+Why does Claude Code work on a phone?

 Claude Code is a terminal-based agent.
 You type a prompt, it reads your